chengzhengqian/czq-comint.el/README.md

   `czq-comint-completion-refresh-from-process`.
 - Quiet command helper (`czq-comint--send-command-quietly`) that synchronises the shell without flashing extra prompts—used by `czq-comint-run` and the PATH refresh logic.
-It temporarily disables buffer output, issues the command, and restores output via an inline elisp tag once the shell has finished responding.
+It installs a render filter that discards intermediate output, issues the command, and appends an inline elisp tag that tears down the filter once the shell has finished responding.
 - Debug logging via `czq-comint-debug` to trace handler resolution.
 - Buffer-aware startup commands through `czq-comint-command-alist`.
 - Helper script `scripts/czq-comint-emit-tag.sh` to emit sample tags for manual